 Hurricane Season Has Started

 Hurricanes can be very dangerous and can often be deadly.
 This is why it is important to plan ahead and be well prepared.
 Planning ahead for a hurricane can help to save lives, reduce potential damage to valuable property, and reduce the stress of surviving a hurricane.
-On the average, five hurricanes will strike the United States coastline every three years, during what is known as the hurricane season.
+On average, five hurricanes will strike the United States coastline every three years, during what is known as the hurricane season.

 I lived in a hurricane area for several years and was very lucky to only experience one major hurricane during those years, Hurricane Ivan.
 But those years did teach me that being prepared was essential for those living in hurricane zones.

 Before Hurricane Season

 If there is anything good about hurricanes, it's that they can usually be tracked with great accuracy and you will most likely have several days to prepare and to evacuate if necessary.
 There are even some things you can do to prepare well before hurricane season begins.
 Here is a list of things you can do to get ready long beforehand.

 - Check and make certain that the outside of your home is kept clear of clutter that will need to be put away in the event of a hurricane.
-Any outdoor furniture such as patio sets, chairs and umbrellas) and garbage cans will need to be easily storable.
+Outdoor furniture (such as patio sets, chairs and umbrellas) and garbage cans will need to be easily storable.
 Prepare room indoors for these items so they can be quickly moved in the event of a hurricane.

 - During a hurricane, you will want your windows boarded with plywood to protect them from flying objects.
-Plywood should be purchased early then cut to fit each window and marked which window each piece of plywood fits.
+Plywood should be purchased in advance and then cut to fit each window.
+Mark the plywood so you know which window each piece of plywood fits.
 These should then be stored in a safe place for the next hurricane because eventually there will be another hurricane.